 - If we need to seek legal advice from Triton’s policy and legal affairs advisor.

 - If the parents of a minor (under the age of 18) request information.
-(Need to clarify what level of disclosure for minors at what age.
-TW)

 - Social Networking and Confidentiality:

-Triton counseling staff will not accept friend or contact requests on social networking sites from students with whom they have professional relationships.
+Triton counseling staff will not accept friend or contact requests on social networking sites from current students with whom they have professional relationships.
 This policy exists to minimize the potential for online relationships that could compromise client confidentiality and the privacy of both clients and staff.